iv461/icey/icey/doc/source/parameters.md

 ## Parameter structs

-ICEY offers an even more great way of declaring many parameters at once: parameter structs.
+### Motivation

+Typically, a ROS node has many parameters that require additional constraints such as minimum and maximum values.
+Many application developers create a struct that contains a copy of the current value of each ROS parameter.
+This parameter struct is then stored as a field of the node class.

+If a ROS node wraps an algorithm that has many parameters, this means many calls to `declare_parameter`, `get_parameter`, and also every single parameter has to be copied to the parameter struct in the on-change callback.
+This means a lot of boilerplate code.

+ICEY provides a solution to this problem by automatically declaring all parameters of a given struct using static reflection.

-Using ICEY, you can put many parameters in a normal struct, adding constraints like minimum and maximum values to them, or even using nested structs with more parameters:
+With ICEY, you can put many parameters in a normal struct, add constraints like minimum and maximum values, or even use nested structs with more parameters:

 ```cpp
 /// Here you declare in a single struct all parameters of the node: